Who Are we?

 (De Man 1979: 920)

-We are also familiar with various arguments demonstrating the undecidability of autobiography, which stand against the traditional Cartesian position of autobiographical ‘truth’ deriving from a so-called ‘knowing subject’.
+There are also various arguments demonstrating the undecidability of autobiography, which stand against the traditional Cartesian position of autobiographical ‘truth’ deriving from a so-called ‘knowing subject’.
 For Robert A Rosenstone

 "[t]he reality of the past – national, familial, personal, does not lie in an assemblage of data but in a field of stories – a place where fact, truth, fiction, invention, forgetting and myth are so entangled that they cannot be separated."